-Even so, norms about women’s and girls’ economic activity are extremely varied and they can shift, for example when new economic opportunities arise, or when policies actively promote new norms.
-Economic empowerment initiatives can help to speed this process, but must also take into account norms that constrain women’s economic activity.
+Gender norms about women’s and girls’ economic activity are extremely varied and they can shift, for example when new economic opportunities arise, or when policies actively promote new norms.
+Economic empowerment initiatives can help to speed this process, but to be effective, they must also be sensitive to the specific norms that constrain women’s economic activity in particular contexts.

 ALIGN published resources on economic empowerment